gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Erileine realized, the thought stirring her own guts with cold fingers.
 He was clutching his spear the way she had clutched the side of the mountain the day Fraederiq fell.
 They needed to get moving.
-*He* needed to get moving---she was sure he'd be all right once he was back on his feet and doing something.
+*He* needed to get moving—she was sure he'd be all right once he was back on his feet and doing something.
 She needed to do something, but what could *she* do?